ASGGroupVic/EC2-auto-operator/README.md

 ##ToDo List

+- Document some verification steps to test whether the environment is working correctly.
 - Create Developer IAM role that can be associated with LDAP.
 Currently there is only Admin.
 We have a [starting point](base-cloud-formation/iam-role-policy.json) but need to understand permissions better.